It depends what you want.

 Food Rules provides you an extremely easy-to-read guide to ending your artificial dependence on prescription medication.
-The book is divided into four parts, the first three offering tips for healthiest shopping, cooking, and dietary balance, and the fourth a list of Doctor’s Orders designed to help you avoid overmedication, over-diagnosis, and over teatment for chronic health conditions that are reversible with diet.
+The book is divided into four parts, the first three offering tips for healthiest shopping, cooking, and dietary balance, and the fourth a list of Doctor’s Orders designed to help you avoid overmedication, over-diagnosis, and over treatment for chronic health conditions that are reversible with diet.

-Food Rules is not a rigid one-size fits all dietary program but rather an instruction manual for everyone to teach you to make the healthiest possible choices, no matter what kinds of foods you enjoy most and no matter your medical conditions.
+Food Rules is not a rigid one-size-fits all dietary program but rather an instruction manual for everyone to teach you to make the healthiest possible choices, no matter what kinds of foods you enjoy most and no matter your medical conditions.

 By following these rules, you will reduce the underlying inflammation generating metabolic imbalance we now know are the underlying reasons for most chronic medical problems including diabetes, depression, cancer, food allergies, chronic pain, and more.
-The most essential rules are right up front and if you can follow those you are half way home!
+The most essential rules are right upfront and if you can follow those you are halfway home!

 We wrote Deep Nutrition to motivate people to make changes.
 We hope to inspire you, and we thought it would be most powerful, convincing, and interesting to bring the fullest possible picture of human health into view.

 The first half of the book updates the works of men like Weston A Price and Frances Pottenger, who suggest that people living in self-sufficient cultures were able to provide their bodies with up to fifty times the amount of certain nutrients that the RDA currently recommends.
-This incredible nutrient density provided them with beautiful, strong physiques that together with a resistance to infectious disease, cancer, and many other aging-associated disorders ensured they were built to last.
+This incredible nutrient density provided them with beautiful, strong physiques that, together with resistance to infectious disease, cancer, and many other aging-associated disorders, ensured they were built to last.
 Those who escaped accidents and other natural hazards lived long, healthy lives.
 Early chapters integrate the teachings of these brilliant men with new insights from the fields of genetics, biomathematics, sociology, nutrition, and obstetrics–to name a few.